hashicorp/nomad/website/source/intro/getting-started/jobs.html.md

 additional allocations to get to the desired state.
 It is idempotent to run the same job specification again and no new allocations will be created.

-Now, lets try to do an application update.
+Now, let's try to do an application update.
 In this case, we will simply change the version of redis we want to run.
 Edit the `example.nomad` file and change the Docker image from "redis:latest" to "redis:2.8":